ps-dps/mc-Tungsten/README.md

-# **Silver Weapons Library**
+# **mc-tungsten**
-This library allows for easy and efficient checking for equipment.
+### This library allows for easy and efficient checking for the swapping of equipment and provides the items data in a storage for easy and efficient reading and modifying.
-Equiping and swapping armor, mainhand- and offhand items, checking the currently equiped equipment through scores.

-This Library is meant to be used to implement custom equipment in a very performant way.
+---

 ## **How it works**
-This Library uses the `/attribute ... get` command to read the players equipment instead of nbt since this command is way lighter then the nbt commands (especially for players).
+This Library uses the `/attribute [...] get` command to read the players equipment instead of nbt.<br>
+The `attribute` command is way more efficient compared to the `data` command (especially for players).

-The equipment uses the luck attribute in very low amounts since it is only used in the fishing loot table and only changes anything at integer values (1, 2, 3...) but is stored as a double.
+Equipment is identified using the luck attribute in very low amounts since the luck attribute is only used in the fishing loot table and only influences the loot table at integer values (`1`, `2`, `3`...).
+Attributes in minecraft are stored as doubles and when reading them for use in the loot table, everything after the point just gets cut (`4.69` becomes `4`), so values little over `0` are effectively read as `0`.

 ---

-### **"Adding" your own item**
+## **"Registring" an Item**
-This Library uses specific UUIDs of the `generic.luck` attribute modifier to identify the different types of equipment.<br>
+This library uses specific UUIDs of the `generic.luck` attribute modifier to identify the different types of equipment.<br>
-When giving the item, set the `Amount` of the attribute modifer to `-0.000000000001` (-1*10<sup>-12</sup>).
+When creating an item, set the `Amount` of the attribute modifier to `-0.000000000001` (-1*10<sup>-12</sup>).

 |Slot|UUID in Hex|UUID in 4 Values|
 |---|---|---|